HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 > [!NOTE]
 > The code should be configured to accept an arbitrary set of labels as filters, so that if the label changes, we only need to change the top-level configuration and not several lines of the source code.

+> [!TIP]
+> **Bottom line:** This is the best option if we:
+> - want an easy way to explicitly indicate when a deliverable should be included or excluded from reporting
+> - and are okay with decoupling the reporting logic from the business logic around deliverable status

 - **Pros**
   - Makes the choice to include a deliverable in a report explicit and easy to understand.
   - Enables users to add or remove deliverables from reporting without changing the logic or the source code.